Tiberius-Flavius-Sinaricus-Leo/Items-Management-Backend-SpringBoot/README.md

 4. **Automatic Super User Creation**

-   The application automatically creates a default admin user if no admin users exist in the database.
+   The application automatically creates a default root user if no root user exists in the database.
 This simplifies the initial setup process.

    **Default Credentials** (if not configured):
-   - Email: `admin@example.com`
+   - Email: `root@example.com`
-   - Username: `admin`
+   - Username: `root`
-   - Password: `admin123`
+   - Password: `root123`

    **⚠️ Security Warning**: Change these default credentials immediately after first login for security purposes!